-version, entitled Optional Protocol on Conciliation mechanism for the settlement of disputes and which complemented the draft Convention on Tourism Ethics, provided that "Any party to a dispute opposing two or several States Parties to the present Protocol, or a State Party and two or more stakeholders in tourism development or two or more stakeholders of tourism development having the nationality of a State Party or if the dispute concerns incidents having taken place on the territory of a State Party against each other and concerning the interpretation or application of the UNWTO Convention on Tourism Ethics, may refer it to the World Committee on Tourism Ethics" (provision (a)).
-Prima facie, a stakeholder in tourism development seemed to mean a member of the tourist industry and, consequently, the Protocol did not seem to apply to individual tourists in their access to justice.
-However, the Protocol elaborated on Article 10.3 of the Ethics Code and the Procedures for consultation and conciliation for the settlement of disputes concerning the application of the Code of Ethics for Tourism.
-Provision no 1 of these procedures states that "In the event of a dispute concerning" the interpretation or application of the Global Code of Ethics for Tourism, two or more stakeholders in tourism development may jointly submit the matter of such a dispute [...] to the World Committee on Tourism Ethics".
+development seemed to mean a member of the tourist industry and, consequently, the Protocol did not seem to apply to individual tourists in their access to justice.
+However, the Protocol elaborated on Article 10.3 of the Ethics Code and the Procedures for consultation and conciliation for the settlement of disputes concerning the application of the Code of Ethics for Tourism421.
+Provision no 1 of these procedures states that "In the event of a dispute concerning the interpretation or application of the Global Code of Ethics for Tourism, two or more stakeholders in tourism development may jointly submit the matter of such a dispute [...] to the World Committee on Tourism Ethics".
 Interestingly, these procedures, in footnote 1, define the stakeholder in tourism development in the broadest way possible and it includes tourists: "For the purpose of the Code, the term "stakeholders in tourism development" includes: [...] travellers, including business travellers, and visitors to tourism destinations, sites and attractions".
 The optional Protocol on Conciliation mechanism for the settlement of disputes did not contain such definition.
 Therefore, we did not know for sure if it would cover individual tourists.
 Nevertheless, since it used the same term this could not be excluded: disputes opposing "two or more stakeholders of tourism development having the nationality of a State Party" could perhaps include disputes between a tourist and a tourism services provider.
 The preliminary version of this report therefore reflected on the process foreseen by the Protocol for the resolution of disputes and expressed the view that the Tourism Project could complement the Protocol.
-It was also submitted that the Protocol proved very ambitious as the nine members of the World Committee on Tourism Ethics were expected to deal with any tourism-related dispute that may be referred to them from around the globe.
+It was also submitted that the Protocol proved very ambitious as the nine members of the World Committee on Tourism Ethics were expected to deal with any tourism-related dispute that may be referred to them from around the globe 422.

-The current Optional Protocol to the Framework Convention on Tourism Ethics clarifies the matter.
+173. The current Optional Protocol to the Framework Convention on Tourism Ethics clarifies the matter.
 Whilst its first provision states that the World Committee on Tourism Ethics "shall act as an independent and voluntary conciliation mechanism for any dispute that may arise among States Parties to the present Protocol, or stakeholders in tourism development, concerning the interpretation or application of the Convention", its second provision narrows down the scope of application of the Protocol to "Any dispute between two or several States Parties to the present Protocol, or a State Party and one or more stakeholders" (provision 2).
-It therefore now excludes the referral to the World Committee on Tourism Ethics of a dispute between two stakeholders such as the dispute between a tourist and a tourism services provider (unless d2\en\0.pdf), p.
-20 ff.
-Adopted by the World Committee on Tourism Ethics in October 2004 (WCTE/DEC/4(II)) and endorsed by UNWTO General Assembly resolution A/RES/506(XVI) of December 2005, http://cf.cdn.unwto.org/sites/all/files/docpdf/gcetpassportglobalcodeen.pdf.
+It therefore now excludes the referral to the World Committee on Tourism Ethics of a dispute between two stakeholders such as the dispute between a tourist and a tourism services provider "423" (unless the provider is a State party to the Protocol 424).
+The UNWTO Optional Protocol to the Framework Convention on Tourism Ethics and the Tourism Project therefore complement each other and do not overlap.